rbensberg/emma/content/_index.md

 tagline = "Running for Ambassador."
 +++

-I am running for Day's Lane Primary School Ambassador.
+I am running for School Ambassador.
 Please vote for me!